picketbox/picketbox-quickstarts/drools-authorization/README.md

 What is it ?
 -----------

-This example demonstrates how to authorize access to your application resources using Drools.
+This example demonstrates how to control access to your application resources using Drools.

 You can check the configuration by looking at the web deployment descriptor located at: